bellati/dbt-vscode-extension/README.md

 ## Commands

 - `dbt Auto Complete: Refresh Manifest`: regenerate or reload the dbt manifest artifact
+- `dbt Auto Complete: Refresh Lineage`: refresh manifest-backed lineage data and rebuild the tree
 - `dbt Auto Complete: Show Lineage`: reveal lineage for the current active dbt model
-- `dbt Auto Complete: Refresh Lineage`: refresh manifest-backed lineage data and rebuild the tree
 - `dbt Auto Complete: Show Compiled Model`: open the compiled SQL for the active model, compiling only if the compiled artifact is missing
 - `dbt Auto Complete: Recompile and Show Model`: force `dbt compile` for the active model and then open the compiled SQL from `target/compiled/...`

+## Development Scripts

+- `npm run build`: compile the TypeScript extension into `dist/`
+- `npm run watch`: run the TypeScript compiler in watch mode during local development
+- `npm run package:vsix`: build a `.vsix` package for installation or distribution

 ## Configuration